 Port Setting Item Description Port Users can define the Ethernet ports according to their needs.
 Status Set the status of Ethernet port; select "up" to enable and "down" to disable.
-Property UR55: Set the Ethernet port's type, as a WAN port or a LAN port.
-UR52: FE 0 port's type is WAN, and FE 1 is LAN.
+Property LAN.
 User cannot change this setting.
 Speed Set the Ethernet port's speed.
 The options are "auto", "100 Mbps", and "10 Mbps".
 Duplex Set the Ethernet port's mode.
 The options are "auto", "full", and "half".

-Table 4-2-1-3 Port Parameters
+Table 4-2-1-1 Port Parameters